 Pay off (or transfer) your outstanding balance

-If you are closing a credit card account with an outstanding balance, you need to pay off or transfer your balance first.
+If you want to close a credit card account with an outstanding balance, you’re out of luck.
 Closing a credit card with a balance doesn’t actually work because you can’t fully close a credit account if you still owe money to your lender.
-You have to either pay off your debt or transfer the balance to one of today’s best balance transfer credit cards if you want to close a credit card with an outstanding balance.
+You’ll have to either pay off your debt or transfer the balance to one of today’s best balance transfer credit cards.

-If you are closing a credit card that has a $0 balance, you can skip this step—but wait at least one full statement cycle after your card reaches a $0 balance to ensure that you aren’t forgetting about any final charges or interest that might come due.
+If you are closing a credit card with a $0 balance, you can skip this step.
+However, wait at least one full statement cycle after your card reaches a $0 balance to ensure that you aren’t forgetting about any final charges or interest that might come due.

 Use any remaining rewards

-If you are closing a rewards credit card, make sure to redeem any rewards you’ve earned first; those points and miles are likely to disappear when you close the account.
+If you are closing a rewards credit card, make sure to redeem any rewards you’ve earned first.
+Otherwise, the cash back, points or miles you’ve earned are likely to disappear when you close the account.

-In some cases, you may be able to transfer your credit card rewards to another card in the same rewards system.
-If you have two credit cards that earn Chase Ultimate Rewards, for example, you can transfer your Chase points from the card you’re planning to close to the card you’re planning to keep open.
+In some cases, you may be able to transfer your credit card rewards to another card in the same credit card rewards program.
+If you have two credit cards that earn Chase Ultimate Rewards points, for example, you can transfer your points from the Chase card you’re planning to close to the Chase card you’re planning to keep open.

 Contact your credit card issuer

-After you cancel your credit card by speaking with a customer service representative, follow up your request with a certified letter to your credit card company.
+After you cancel your credit card by speaking with a customer service representative, it’s wise to follow up on your request with a certified letter to your credit card company.
 Restate your decision to cancel your credit account and request that they send you a letter confirming that your credit card has been canceled and that the account balance was $0 at the time of cancellation.

 Check your credit reports

-Once you receive the letter from your credit card issuer confirming that your account has been canceled, review your credit reports with the three major credit bureaus (Equifax, Experian and TransUnion).
-Confirm that your credit card is no longer listed as active, and look for the note “closed at customer request” on your report.
+Once you receive confirmation that your account has been canceled, review your credit reports with the three major credit bureaus (Equifax, Experian and TransUnion).
+Confirm that your credit card is no longer listed as active and look for the note “closed at customer request” on your report.

 Destroy the credit card

-Destroying the credit card will help protect you from identity theft and credit card fraud—and it will also help prevent you from accidentally trying to use the canceled credit card to make purchases.
+Destroying the credit card will help protect you from identity theft and credit card fraud.
+It will also help prevent you from accidentally trying to use the canceled credit card to make purchases.

 Alternatives to closing a credit card